isomerpages/mlaw-corp/news/speeches/_posts/2012-05-23-Speech-by-Senior-Parliamentary-Secretary-for-Education-and-Law-Ms-Sim-Ann-at-the-OneMap-Challenge-Awards-Ceremony.md

 ---
-layout: post
-title: Speech by Senior Parliamentary Secretary for Education and Law, Ms Sim Ann, at the OneMap Challenge Awards Ceremony
+title: 'Speech by Senior Parliamentary Secretary for Education and Law, Ms Sim Ann, at the OneMap Challenge Awards Ceremony'
 permalink: /news/speeches/speech-by-senior-parliamentary-secretary-for-education-and-law-ms-sim-ann-at-the-onemap-challenge
 breadcrumb: Speeches
-collection_name: news

 ---

 23 May 2012 Posted in [Speeches](/news/speeches)